mikerockett/za-phone/readme.md

 composer require rockett/za-phone
 ```

-If you’re using Laravel 5.5, the service provider, which only provides validation features, will be detected automatically via package discovery.
-You can opt our of this be adding the following to your app’s `composer.json`:
+If you’re using Laravel 5.5, the service provider (which only provides validation features) will be detected automatically via package-discovery.
+You can opt out of this be adding the following to your app’s `composer.json`:

 ```json
 "extra": {